 A dental implant is a medical treatment that involves replacing a missing tooth.

-The implant is a surgical accessory fitted into the jawbone at the place of the missing tooth.
+The implant is a surgical accessory fitted into the jawbone in the place of the missing tooth.
 It is incorporated into the mouth within a short period.
-Gradually, the artificial dental implants completely takes the place of the tooth and functions on behalf of the missing tooth.
+Gradually, the artificial dental implants completely take the place of the tooth and function on its behalf.

-The implant is chosen and carefully placed so that it can act like a natural tooth and give support to nearby teeth.
+The implant is chosen and carefully placed so that it can act as a natural tooth and give support to nearby teeth.
 Implants are made of titanium that can easily blend into the jaw and not stand as a separate entity.
-The advancement in technology has made it possible to improve the process of dental implants.
-Additionally, the success rate of this treatment is 98%.
+Advancements in technology have made it possible to improve the process of dental implants, and the success rate of this treatment is 98%.

 The Procedure for Dental Implants

 The exact procedure of a dental implant depends on your needs, situation, and case history.
-If you need emergency tooth extraction Philadelphia, there may be different options that can be personalized for you.
+If you need an emergency tooth extraction, there may be different options that can be personalized for you.
 The healing time can vary from person to person.

 The first step is an examination of your unique situation.
 Your dentist might suggest tests like X-rays or scans to correctly evaluate your teeth and mouth.
 Dentists will specify the number of teeth that need to be replaced.
 They will also obtain your medical history and conditions to ensure your safety.
 Medical practitioners can also prescribe medications to support the procedure and reduce any post-surgical pain.